leen-neel/and249/src/content/blog/decoupling-the-cms-a-close-look-tow-headless-wordpress.md

 ---
-title: "Decoupling the CMS: A Close look tow Headless WordPress"
+title: "Decoupling the CMS: A Closer Look to Headless WordPress"
 description: "Decoupled CMS architecture empowers content creators to focus on their craft while allowing developers to build flexible front-end experiences. 🌟"
 draft: false
 pubDate: "2.26.2024"